Preventing Foot and Ankle Injuries

 - Maintaining a healthy weight, in which you will not be putting a lot of pressure on your feet, and you will have enough support for yourself.

 - It’s best to begin stretching before engaging in vigorous exercise.

 - Practicing good foot hygiene

 - Making sure you are always wearing footwear when you are outside to protect the bottom of your feet.

 Contact Our Podiatrist in Glen Cove Tthat Accepts Medicaid

 Yes, foot pain is common, but it should not be a normal part of life.
 We want to help you prevent the pain from becoming an everyday occurrence for you.
 We can offer those kinds of services to avoid injuries that can worsen for you in the long run.
-At Charles Evan Center, we’re a Podiatrist in Glen Cove that accepts Medicaid.
+At CEC Health Center, we’re a Podiatrist in Glen Cove that accepts Medicaid.
 We want to provide you with the best experience and the best possible care for yourself.
-Contact us for more information and to schedule an appointment with the Charles Evan Center.
+Contact us for more information and to schedule an appointment with the CEC Health Center.

 How Can I Treat My Bunions?

 How Can a Podiatrist in Glen Cove that Accepts Medicaid Help My Bunions?